kaat0/typst-faktura/src/lib.typ

   )
 }

-/// Creates a simple address box with 2 fields.
+/// Creates an address box with 2 fields (sender and recipient).
 ///
 /// The width is is determined automatically.
 Row heights:
 /// #table(